duyvu/GitHubNetworkModel/README.md

 The original SQL data dump was downloaded from [the MSR 2014 Mining Challenge Dataset](http://ghtorrent.org/msr14.html).
 It was then queried and stored in the directory **data/events** under CSV format.

-The code requires SAS to be installed and the shell command **sas** is available:
+Other implementation notes:

++ Gradle is used to run test suite (TestNG) and build jar files.

-+ Java code is responsible to process event streams and sample nested case control data.
++ Java code is responsible to process event streams and sample nested case control data,

-+ SAS PHREG command is used to obtain coefficient estimates.
++ SAS scripts with PHREG commands are generated to obtain coefficient estimates.
+Therefore, this implementation requires SAS to be installed and the shell command **sas** is available.
+Another option is to use **clogit** in R by modifying the class **java.engines.NetworkEventInferenceEngine.java**.